TOWN BALL: Hutchinson downs Cokato, completes region four-peat

 Messner retired Cokato in order in each of the first three innings.
 The Huskies scratched out a run on an error, a bunt and a double by Jake Wendland in the third.

 The Kernels came right back with two runs in the top of the fourth.
-Sanders Asplin singled and later scored as did Ethan Niemela.
-Tommy Halonen added a run scoring single too.
+Sanders Asplin singled and later scored, as did Ethan Niemela.
+Tommy Halonen added an RBI single too.

-Singles were the best that Cokato could do against Hutchinson’s veteran hurler.
-There were no extra base hits for the Kernels.
+Singles were the best Cokato could do against Hutchinson’s veteran hurler.
+There were no extra-base hits for the Kernels.

-Hutchinson broke the game open in the bottom of the fourth.
-They sent nine hitters to the plate and scored four runs on three hits.
+Hutchinson broke the game open in the bottom of the fourth as they sent nine batters to the plate and scored four runs on three hits.
 Cody Arlt started the rally with a single to right.
-A hit batsman, a walk and another hit batsman pushed Arlt home.
+A hit batter, a walk and another hit batter pushed Arlt home.

-Matt Piechowski singled and Wendland hit into a fielders’ choice.
-Designated hitter, Evan Kohli, provided the big blow with a double and suddenly the Huskies led 6-2.
+Matthew Piechowski singled and Wendland hit into a fielders’ choice.
+Designated hitter Evan Kohli provided the big blow with a double to put the Huskies up 6-2.

 A Noah Corrow single started another string of hits in the sixth.
 Piechowski hit a one-out double and Wendland received an intentional pass.
-A Kohli sacrifice fly scored Corrow.
-One batter later Jake Arlt hit a two-run double to make the score 9-2.
-An insurance run was scored by Keegan Macemon in the seventh for final score of 10-2.
+A Kohli drove in Corrow on a sacrifice fly.
+One batter later, Jake Arlt hit a two-run double to make the score 9-2.
+An insurance run was scored by Keegan Macemon in the seventh for final score.

 Manager Mike Kutter smiled broadly when asked about Messner’s effort.